Skip to the content

 What are some other potential reasons?

-Lack of kerb appeal
+Lack of overall kerb appeal and staging

 Buyers sometimes make up their minds about a property before they have even stepped through the front door.
 If the front garden is untidy, weeds are overgrown on the driveway, paint is peeling on a gate or there is a skip on the road outside, your house will not have much kerb appeal.
 Give that gate a lick of paint, and make an effort to clean up anything that might put a potential buyer off.

-Underwhelming photography
+Underwhelming or lack of photography

 Estate agents should be trained to take photographs that make your property look the best it can.
 Some may even use the services of professional photographers.
 This is part of their service to you, so if you think the pictures do not do your house justice, you have every right to ask the estate agent to retake them.

-Unresponsive estate agents
+Unresponsive estate agents or solicitors

 If you never hear from your estate agent, or they don’t seem to be doing much to market your property, it is going to be hard to get your house sold.
 Chase them up regularly, find out when the next viewings are and ask for feedback.
 It may even be worth asking a friend to pose as a potential buyer to see what the estate agent’s service is like.
 Is it time to think about switching agents?

-No one can guarantee that a house will sell, how many offers or viewings it will attract.
+No one can guarantee that a house will sell, or how many offers or viewings it will attract.
 But there are some ‘quick wins’ that can help you to make your property more attractive to prospective buyers.

-Make sure the house is clean and tidy
+Make sure the house is ‘guest ready’

 Ensure viewings go as smoothly as possible